Maple Baked Beans

 1 tablespoon any vinegar

 Toss the beans into a saucepan and cover them with cold water.
-Bring to a boil and then reduce the heat and simmer until the beans are tender, about 45 minutes.
+Bring to a boil and then reduce the heat and simmer, covered until the beans are tender, about an hour or so.

 Drain the beans and place them in a 4-quart ovenproof baking dish with a tight-fitting lid.
 Add the water, maple syrup, bacon, onions, ginger, mustard, Worcestershire sauce and salt and pepper.
 Add as much or as little of the reserved bacon fat as you care to.

-Cover and place in the oven at 300 degrees and bake until the beans have absorbed most of the liquid and are tender, about 1 hour or so.
+Cover and place in the oven at 250 degrees and bake until the beans have absorbed most of the liquid and are tender, about 3 hours or so.
+Feel free to add a bit more water if the beans seem dry.

 Stir in the vinegar just before serving.